-Naya Kanga Peak Climbing Trip start from Syabru Besi and immediately heads towards a narrow valley carved by Langtang Khola (River).
+Naya Kanga Peak Climbing Trip starts from Syabru Besi and immediately heads towards a narrow valley carved by Langtang Khola (River).
 After several tiny settlements with only clutches of tea houses, the valley widens up and reaches Langtang village en route to Kyanjin Gumpa.
-Kyanjin Gumpa offers an exciting climb to Tsergo Ri, one of the best viewpoints on the trek.
-Naya Kanga is the next stop on the trek.
+Kyanjin Gumpa offers an exciting climb to Tsergo Ri, one of the best viewpoints on the trek, and continually Naya Kanga is the next stop on the trek.

 A representative from Visit Himalaya Treks Pvt.
 Ltd. trekking with the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.